Information is communicated to FOMUS through the definition of “objects” (i.e., in a .fms file or in a programming environment like Lisp or SAL).

 while the former is just a collection of settings and values.

-When you create a measure event, you may refer to a measdef
+When you create a measure event, you may refer to a measdef which contains all of the settings for that measure.

 Measure definitions are mostly useful in .fms files where they are used to avoid redundancy when defining measure events.

-s at the top of the file and refer to them by ID when creating new measures.
+The typical usage is to define a few measdefs at the top of the file and refer to them by ID when creating new measures.

 In most other environments it's easier to include all of the settings inside the measure itself rather than bother with defining measure definitions separately.